Opinion: My irrational hatred for my lover’s ex taught me about sisterhood

 If given the chance to revisit this relationship with him, my lesson learnt would be to start with her.

-Recently whilst lying awake at night thinking of him, my brain finally allowed me to register the look on her face when we saw each other.
+Recently, while lying awake at night thinking of him, my brain finally allowed me to register the look on her face when we saw each other.

 She had wanted to speak to me.